LaussenLabs/atriumdb/sdk/docs/source/quickstart.rst

     assert np.array_equal(time_data, read_time_data)
     assert np.array_equal(value_data, read_value_data)

 Using the CLI for authentication and remote access
 ##################################################

-To use the CLI for authentication and remote access, you will need to install the `atriumdb` package with the `cli` optional dependency.
+To use the CLI for authentication and remote access, you will need to install the `atriumdb` package with the `cli` and `remote` optional dependency.

 .. code-block:: bash

-    pip install atriumdb[cli]
+    pip install atriumdb[cli,remote]

 You can then use the `atriumdb` CLI to set the endpoint URL and log in to the remote API.